brownsfrib/basic-bash-env/README.md

 mv -i -t /~ ./.bashrc ./.bash_aliases ./.bash_profile ./.bash_functions ./.fishtankhelp-msg
 ```
 \
-Here's a quick list of the functions to help you get started: \
+Here's a quick list of the custom functions to help you get started: \
 \
 **githelp** \-\- Helpful commands for setting up a git repository, adding files, commiting, pushing, etc. \
+**cmdhelp** \-\- A list of some common (and useful) bash commands (ls, cat, mv, etc). \
+**practiceDir** \-\- Takes you to /mnt/simulations/hira/Sam/CodePractice/ where you can find some python and ROOT examples \
+   \- Better examples can be found online, but take a look if you want.
+As of 9/3/24 I need to update this directory. \
+\
+To see these three options (with more potentially on the way), you can type **HELP** to open up an interactive menu :) \